clindholm/11ty-template/README.md

 # 11ty-template
-Opinionated template to start new Eleventy projects
+Template to start new [Eleventy](11ty.dev) projects with [TailwindCSS](tailwindcss.com)

+Can be cloned with:

+`npx degit clindholm/11ty-template folder-name`

+The project is setup with a simple PostCSS and TailwindCSS pipeline.